eola-z-CS2103/CS2101/docs/UserGuide.md

 #### Edit contact detail: `edit [index] [field] [options]`

-You can use the `edit` command to edit contact details of existing contacts in your NetworkBook so that you can update outdated/invalid information in your NetworkBook.
+You can use the `edit` command to edit contact details of existing contacts in your _NetworkBook_ so that you can update outdated/invalid information in your _NetworkBook_.

 Format: